search ]

 For this purpose, we need to tell WordPress to translate (rewrite) the previous URL structure (in query format) into the format of a permanent link, and here comes the use of the Rewrite API of WordPress.

-Before we see how to do this using the Rewrite API, let’s take a brief look at the structure of links, the Permalink Structure, in WordPress.
+Before we see how to perform the rewrite using the Rewrite API, let’s take a brief look at the Permalink Structure in WordPress.

 WordPress Permalink Structure